aolenevme/agile-cheatsheet/README.md

 10. Simplicity–the art of maximizing the amount of work not done–is essential.
 Keep it simple, stupid.
 You aren`t gonna need it.
 The simpler, the better.
 11. The best architectures, requirements, and designs emerge from self-organizing teams.
 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+# II.
+Scrum
+> A Pig and a Chicken are walking down the road.
+  The Chicken says: "Hey Pig, I was thinking we should open a restaurant!"
+  Pig replies: "Hm, maybe, what would we call it?"
+  The Chicken responds: "How about 'ham-n-eggs'?"
+  The Pig thinks for a moment and says: "No thanks.
+I'd be committed, but you'd only be involved."

+## 1. Scrum\`s values
+1. **Commitment.** Members personally commit to achieving the goals of the team.
+2. **Respect.** Members respect each other to be capable, independent people.
+3. **Focus.** Everyone focuses on the work.
+4. **Openness.** A team agrees to be open about the work and challenges.
+5. **Courage.** A team has courage to do right things and point at problems.